-International Trade Institute (ITI) was established to train trade specialists who are well versed in foreign languages and the practices of international trade.
+The International Trade Institute (ITI) was established to train trade specialists who are well versed in foreign languages and the practices of international trade.
 ITI offers a range of international business programs that vary in length from six months to two years.
-ITI also conducts on-the-job training seminars and workshops to help participants increase their knowledge and understanding of international trade, business languages, and management principles.
+ITI also conducts on-the-job training seminars and workshops to help participants increase their knowledge and understanding of international trade, business language, and management principles.

 International Business Administration Program (IBAP)

-IBAP at the Newly-Established Taichung Branch
+IBAP at the Newly-Established Taichung and Kaohsiung Branch

 International Trade Program (ITP)

-Post-Master's International Marketing Program
+International Marketing Program

 Focusing on international trade and marketing, this part-time program runs for six months.
-About 60 students undergo a rigorous regiment with 210 hours of courses related to trade and marketing.
+About 40 students undergo a rigorous regiment with 210 hours of courses related to trade and marketing.

 |MICE Certification and Training Project

 Incentives, Conventions & Exhibitions) industry because of its high potential, value added, and innovative benefits.
 Its potential for creating employment and business opportunities is a powerful driving force for all related industries.

-ITI provided 70 MICE training programs in 2014.
+MICE Certification and Training Project provided 80 MICE training programs with 2,766 trainees in 2016.
 Individuals who are currently employed in the Meeting and Exhibition Industry or are university graduates of related fields had the opportunity to pursue continuing education to increase their industry involvement.
-The programs included Meeting and Exhibition Management, Site Inspection, Event Management and Overseas Visits.
+The programs included Meeting and Exhibition Management, Site Inspection and Overseas Visits.